kirinwang1125/kirinwang1125/terms-of-use.md

 ## 9. Limitation of Liability

-To the maximum extent permitted by applicable law, ThinkDeck and its developers shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including but not limited to loss of profits, data, or business opportunities, arising from your use of the App.
+To the maximum extent permitted by applicable law, ThinkCard AI and its developers shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including but not limited to loss of profits, data, or business opportunities, arising from your use of the App.

 ---